 Isokinetic Strength, Isometric Strength, Joint Strength, Three-Dimensional Strength Surfaces

 Copyright 2011 Allison Stockdale

 Stockdale, Allison Anne.
-"Modeling three-dimensional hip and trunk peak torque as a function of joint angle and velocity." thesis, University of Iowa, 2011.
+"Modeling three-dimensional hip and trunk peak torque as a function of joint angle and velocity."
+MS (Master of Science) thesis, University of Iowa, 2011.